3 Signs Your Organization Needs a Nonprofit Accounting System

 Is your accounting software not working for your organization?
 Check out our webinar, Got That Too-Small Feeling on QuickBooks?
 Think Bigger! for tips on how to say goodbye to financial reporting workarounds.

-Your Chart of Accounts/Class List Becomes Unwieldy
+1. Your Chart of Accounts/Class List Becomes Unwieldy

-You Aren’t Getting a Holistic View of Your Finances
+2. You Aren’t Getting a Holistic View of Your Finances

-You Need Better Internal Controls
+3. You Need Better Internal Controls

 Your organization is built on trust.
-Your donors trust you to spend their gifts the way you said you would.
+Your funders trust you to spend their gifts the way you said you would.
 When you have one or two people managing the accounting functions, the audit trail is simple.
 But as your organization grows, you need security and redundancy built into your system.

 Having internal controls inherent in your fund accounting software can also save you money.
 You don’t have to use a fund accounting system to meet IRS requirements, but someone will have to calculate the correct fund balances and make the manual journal entries.
 And that someone is usually the auditor or your CPA, and therefore it usually costs you more money to do it.
 Once you move past needing to track only the ASU 2016-14 net asset classes, then a true fund accounting system is almost a necessity.